isomerpages/mlaw-corp/news/speeches/_posts/2023-08-30-post-Keynote Address by Minister Indranee, at SIMC Event.md

 ---
-title: Keynote Address by Minister Indranee, at SIMC Event
+title: Keynote Address by Minister Indranee, at SIMC Signature Event - MNCs For Mediation – From Disputes To Deal-Making
 permalink: /news/speeches/keynote-address-min-indranee-simc-event/
 date: 2023-08-30
 layout: post